galaxyproject/gravity/docs/installation.rst

     # Select the application server.
     # ``gunicorn`` is the default application server.
-    # ``unicornherder`` is a production-oriented manager for (G)unicorn servers that automates zero-downtime Galaxy server restarts,
-    # similar to uWSGI Zerg Mode used in the past.
-    # Valid options are: gunicorn, unicornherder
+    # Valid options are: gunicorn
     # app_server: gunicorn

     # Override the default instance name.